Bear-kai/MAML_pytorch/readme.md

 ## MAML-Pytorch
 This is a PyTorch implementation of [Model-Agnostic Meta-Learning (MAML)](https://arxiv.org/abs/1703.03400).

-For Official Tensorflow Implementation, please visit [Here](https://github.com/cbfinn/maml).
+For Official Tensorflow Implementation, please visit [HERE](https://github.com/cbfinn/maml).

+For a good tutorial of meta learning (with tensorflow), [see HERE](https://github.com/sudharsan13296/Hands-On-Meta-Learning-With-Python).

 ## requirements
 1. python: 3.x